In the News - View AAM CEO Dan Leonard's blog on the essential role generic drugs play during COVID-19

 What effect do generic drugs have on health care spending?

-Read more in The Case for Competition: The 2019 Generic Drug & Biosimilars Access & Savings in the U.S. Report
+Read more in Secure Our Access & Savings: The 2020 Generic Drug & Biosimilars Access & Savings in the U.S. Report

 So what’s behind rising drug prices?